Angola: Risk Assessment

 Business Climate Rating

-- Significant oil production
+- Significant oil production and liquefied natural gas producer

 - International financial support